webpack-contrib/imports-loader/README.md

 The imports loader allows you to use modules that depend on specific global variables.

 This is useful for third-party modules that rely on global variables like `$` or `this` being the `window` object.
 The imports loader can add the necessary `require('whatever')` calls, so those modules work with webpack.

+For further hints on compatibility issues, check out [Shimming](https://webpack.js.org/guides/shimming/) of the official docs.

 > ⚠ By default loader generate ES module named syntax.